-- use Google Earth to examine impacts of three major storms in three locations.
+- use Google Earth to examine the impacts of two major storms in two locations.

 - observe and analyze, using the Google Earth timeline tool, the changes to the landscape and communities caused by the hurricanes' surges and winds;

-- compare rebuilding rates of the three communities, while considering the possible factors influencing differences in reconstruction of communities.
+- compare rebuilding rates of the two communities, while considering the possible factors influencing differences in the reconstruction of communities.

-For this short Lab, we tour three locations to view impacts from three storms: Hurricane Katrina (Aug 29, 2005) in Bay St. Louis, MS; Hurricane Sandy (Oct 31, 2012) in Atlantic City, NJ, and Hurricane Maria (Sept 20, 2017) in Playa de Humacao near Yabucao, Puerto Rico.
-Each of these storms were unique and each community has unique characteristics based on the geomorphology of the coastline and the details of the structures built there.
+For this short Lab, we tour two locations in the U.S. to view impacts from two storms: Hurricane Katrina (Aug 29, 2005) in Pass Christian, MS; and Hurricane Sandy (Oct 31, 2012) in Mantoloking, NJ.
+Both of these storms were unique, and each community has unique characteristics based on the geomorphology of the coastline and the details of the structures built there.
 While you make your observations, keep these variables in mind.
 You will assess that damage to the human structures (mostly individual homes) and then use the timeline to estimate the level of rebuilding that has taken place in the years following the storms.
-Keep in mind factors including the amount of time since the storm, the economy of the region, and the type of community you are observing.
+Consider the factors that may influence homeowners' decisions about rebuilding, including the time elapsed and economic factors.
+Think about how exposed both of the locations are to coastal hazards and the probability of a future coastal disaster impacting this coastline.
 Your ability to judge details will be limited by the tools you are using (Google Earth), so you will need to estimate and use the sources provided to help fill in gaps of knowledge.

 Before you begin the Lab, you will need to download the Lab worksheet.
 We advise you to either print or download/save the Lab worksheet, as it contains the steps you need to take to complete the Lab in Google Earth.
 In addition, it contains prompts for questions that you should take note of (by writing down or typing in) as you work through the Lab.

-Once you have worked through all of the steps, you will go to the Module 5 Lab in Canvas to complete the Lab by answering multiple-choice questions.
-The answers to questions on this Lab worksheet will match choices in the multiple-choice questions in Canvas.
-Submit the quiz in Canvas for credit.
+Once you have worked through all of the steps, you will go to the Module 6 Lab to complete the Lab by answering multiple-choice questions.
+The answers to questions on this Lab worksheet will match choices in the multiple-choice questions.
+Submit the quiz for credit.